unibz-core/security-archimate/docs/Terminology.md

 > A high-level goal that should be realized by one or more *Control Measures*.

 In ArchiMate, a *Control Objective* is represented by a *Goal* stereotyped with «ControlObjective».
-A *Control Objective* is realized by a a *Requirement* steretyped with «ControlMeasure».
+A *Control Objective* is realized by a a *Requirement* stereotyped with «ControlMeasure».

 **Examples:** Preventing work accidents.
 Preventing data breaches.
 Preventing software failure.